 This wall sits along Powell Street, where it dead-ends.
 It's been tagged BAYSIDE NIKKAS.

 Another thing I miss about this hood that will never come back is Booze On The Rouge, which stood on the northeast corner of Denmark & Oakwood, perhaps the biggest hole of a dive bar in the city (and yes, I have been to Tom's Tavern).
-One night the girl and I were on the prowl for a beer store and everything along this stretch of Fort was closed, but Booze On The Rouge was open, so we went in.
+One night we were on the prowl for a beer store and everything along this stretch of Fort was closed, but Booze On The Rouge was open, so we went in.

 The bar shared a wall with the Southwest Fight Club, and flyers tacked to the bar promoted decidedly low-budge MMA tournaments.
 The place had Fight Club written all over it, actually...it could have easily been the inspiration for the bar in the movie.
 Near the bathroom stood a stack of old truck tires.
 The pool cues were all broken, and the light above the table had someone's magic marker handwriting on it stating that this was "Burt's Table."
 Who was this legendary Burt we wondered, as we were shown how to jimmy the weathered old table into working without quarters.